open-telemetry/opentelemetry-collector-contrib/README.md

 Familiarize yourself with the interface of the component that you want to write, and use existing implementations as reference.

+*NOTICE:* The Collector is in Alpha stage and as such the interfaces may undergo breaking changes.
+Component creators must be available to update or review their components when such changes happen, otherwise the component will be excluded from the default builds.

 - Create your component under the proper folder and use Go standard package naming recommendations.
 - Use a boiler-plate Makefile that just references the one at top level,